• Skip to primary navigation

 • 2 tablespoon lemon juice

-• 3 cup fresh cranberries chopped
+• 3 cup fresh cranberries coarsely chopped

-• 1 cup chopped almonds toasted
+• 1 cup chopped nuts toasted

 US Customary – Metric